 Lead – to be confirmed.
 Please direct any enquiries to firstname.lastname@example.org.

 The group is open to specialists working in science subjects and others whose interests may cross over into this domain.
 Current areas of research include pre-school obesity and issues surrounding the initial training of secondary science teachers.

-Technology and Pedagogy (TaP) is a special interest group new to the Department of Education.
-The aim of TaP group is to promote purposeful use of digital, virtual and social media technologies and platforms to enhance learning and teaching.
+Technology and Pedagogy (TaP) is a special interest group, which aims to promote purposeful use of digital, virtual and social media technologies and platforms to enhance learning and teaching.
 The emphasis is on the enhancing property of the technology when appropriately and purposefully implemented.

-The group is open to colleagues with interests in the enhancing affordances of digital, online, networked, and simulated learning and teaching.
+The group is open to colleagues with interests in the enhancing and evaluating affordances of digital, online, networked, and simulated learning and teaching.

 Current research ideas include: